CaldoNic7/Syntax-Client/README.md

 Don't believe me?
 Give it a try HERE.
 Simply sign up (using a fake email is recommended), create a goal, then start practicing to see how fast you can level up and achieve your goals.

 #
-## Technologies

-If you are interested in seeing how I created this app you can check out the code for my front end client HERE or my back end API HERE and it's corresponding git hub repo HERE.
+If you are interested in seeing how I created this app you can check out the code for my front end client [HERE](https://github.com/CaldoNic7/Syntax-Client/tree/dev) or my back end API HERE and it's corresponding git hub repo [HERE](https://github.com/CaldoNic7/Syntax-back-end).
 Please leave a comment and let me know what you think!

 #
+## Technologies

 Technogologies I used to build this SPA include...